If husband struggles with addiction

 Fast forward to current day, and I can see how I’m still subconsciously carrying this same wrong burden.
 And it’s too heavy!
 And it isn’t my responsibility!
 I am not responsible for the relationships between my children or between my relatives.
 I am not personally responsible for my kids’ “happiness”.
 The question for you is: Have you believed a lie that has caused you to carry some kind of burden that God never intended you to carry?

-3 keys if asking husband to change
+3 keys when asking husband to change

 If your husband has an addiction or often engages in some kind of destructive or sinful behavior, you have 2 choices.
 Choice # 1: You can wring your hands in despair and do nothing…which means that his disturbing behavior will likely continue, and your heart will slowly grow resentful and cold toward your husband.
 That choice will slowly kill your marriage!
 Choice #2: You can courageously talk to your husband and request him to change his behavior (or get help in changing his behavior).
 From personal experience, I highly recommend choice #2!